How To Treat Itchy Skin in the Elderly - featured image

 First, try to keep your skin well-hydrated by using a good moisturizing cream or lotion.
 Also, pay close attention to cleansers and other products that you use on your face.
 Look for ones that are free of additives and other chemical ingredients, and use them only as directed by the label.

 Another way to help your skin stay strong is to keep it protected from the elements.
 Wear clothing that’s breathable, comfortable, and loose-fitting whenever possible.
-If you have to wear synthetic materials because they’re more durable or wind-resistant, make sure they have soft linings that cover your skin as much as possible.
+You may have to wear synthetic materials because they’re more durable or wind-resistant.
+In that case make sure they have soft linings that cover your skin as much as possible.

-Finally, avoid using too many products on your face—especially those with fragrances or ingredients like menthol or oil that can trigger itchiness in susceptible individuals.
-By using these products carefully and in moderation only when necessary, you can help prevent rash-triggering chemicals from wreaking havoc on your sensitive skin.
+Finally, avoid using too many products on your face.
+This is especially true for those with fragrances or ingredients like menthol or oil.
+These can trigger itchiness in susceptible individuals.
+Use these products carefully and in moderation only when necessary.
+This can help prevent rash-triggering chemicals from wreaking havoc on your sensitive skin.

-Itchiness is a common complaint among older adults.
+A: Itchiness is a common complaint among older adults.
 It is often related to dry skin, but can also be a side effect of medications.
-People with itchy skin may experience additional symptoms such as redness, soreness, and irritation.
+People with itchy skin may experience additional symptoms.
+These include redness, soreness, and irritation.

 It may be more difficult to manage the symptoms of dry skin in older adults due to decreased hydration, which can lead to even itchier skin.
 So it’s important to use an effective moisturizer that can help balance water levels.
 Products like Dermeleve® that contain ceramides help protect the skin from moisture loss.
 They are also gentle enough for use on sensitive areas like the face and hands.